-Performance emphasis majors present a half-hour recital (MUSP 390) during the junior year and a one-hour recital (MUSP 490) in the senior year.
-Music education emphasis majors present a half-hour recital (MUSP 489) in the senior year.
+K-12 Teacher Training emphasis majors present a half-hour recital (MUSP 489) in the senior year.
+Music composition emphasis majors complete a special project (MUED 489) in composition.
 Bachelor of Science majors present a half-hour recital (MUSP 489) during the senior year or complete a special project (MUED 489) in an area of particular interest.
-The topic is chosen in consultation with the department chair and a teacher in the area of the project, with the approval of the music faculty.
 Associate of Science majors perform a minimum of 15 minutes in a recital (MUSP 289) during their last quarter of lessons.